flyCouch/auroraLink/README.md

 Install Synchronet to C:\SBBS on a Windows 7 machine.

-Upload the AuroraLink10.ino to your Arduino.
+Upload the AuroraLink15.ino (or latest) to your Arduino.

 Align the telescopes until the signal LED (Pin 13) locks on.